starranuk/dice-game/README.md

 ## Future Features

- - In this initial version you play against the computer,  if your answer is incorrect the computer receives your points, so a future version could allow for another player.
+ - In this initial version the player competes against the computer.
+If your answer is incorrect the computer receives your points, so a future version could allow for another player.
  - Currently if the answer is wrong the points are allocated to the computer, a future version could allow the player to have another attempt.
  - A more advanced version could also incorporate multiplication, subtraction and division.

 ## Technology Used

- - **HTML5** – Markup Langauge for structure and functionality.
+ - **HTML5** – Markup Language for structure and functionality.
- - **CSS3** – Cascading Stylsheets for responsiveness and consistant style
+ - **CSS3** – Cascading Stylesheets for responsiveness and consistent style
- - **Javascript** - To create dynamically update  content throughout the site.
+ - **Javascript** - To create dynamically updated  content throughout the site.
  - **Bootstrap 5** – for responsive navigation and image grid.
  - **SweetAlert2** - for responsive alerts.